 It is free to use, under the GNU GPL v3 license.

-You can also view the full README on github.
+You can also find it on github.

 This program allows the user to select a directory, then displays the list of subdirectories under that directory.
 The user can select one or more (Ctrl-click) subdirectories to zip, then press the Zip button.